Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Results Discussion

-We next assume observations at 5\,MHz intervals spanning from 1\,MHz to 50\,MHz.
-This observing strategy is motivated by \cite{2024PhRvL.133m1001O}, which demonstrates that a few frequency points are sufficient to distinguish between cosmological models.
+We next assume observations at 5\,MHz intervals spanning from 1\,MHz to 46\,MHz.
+This observing strategy is motivated by \cite{2024PhRvL.133m1001O}, which demonstrates \TT{whether} a few frequency points are sufficient to distinguish \TT{the templates} between cosmological models.
 This observing strategy corresponds either to measurements at a small number of targeted frequencies using independently optimized instruments, or to wide-band observations in which many channels are lost due to RFI.
 The results for this strategy are given in Table~\ref{tab:cond2_logz}, showing that the detectability is lower than that in Table~\ref{tab:cond1_logz}.
-Nevertheless, the DMBw and DMBs models can be detected with this observing configuration, indicating that observations at a few frequency channels are in principle sufficient to detect the 21 cm signal.
-However, this configuration fails to detect the $\Lambda$CDM model.
+Nevertheless, with 10,000\,h integration \TT{time}, the $\Lambda$CDM, DMBw, DMBs, EDE and LDMD models can be detected with this observing configuration, indicating that observations at a few frequency channels are in principle sufficient to detect the 21 cm signal.

-From the above arguments, it remains unclear whether the limiting factor in detecting the 21\,cm signal is the sensitivity or the number of frequency channels.
-A closer examination of $\Lambda$CDM, EDE, ERB, and LDMD in Table~\ref{tab:cond2_logz} where $\Delta \ln Z_{i,0} > 0.5$, suggesting that improving the sensitivity enhances detectability.
-For illustration, we assume a minimum noise level of 1\,mK for measurements at 5 MHz intervals, for comparison with the wide-band observation.
-The noise level is reduced by a factor of $1/\sqrt{5}$, reflecting the number of channels: 50 for the wide-band and 11 for the limited-channel setup.
-The resulting detectability, shown in Table~\ref{tab:cond2_logz_1mK}, is consistent with the wide-band results in Table~\ref{tab:cond1_logz}.
-These findings indicate that the degradation in detectability is primarily due to sensitivity.
-In other words, with sufficient sensitivity, even observations at a few selected channels can reliably measure the 21\,cm signal in the presence of foregrounds.
+A closer examination of ERB and PMFw in Table~\ref{tab:cond2_logz} with 10,000 h observation where $2\ln B_{i,0} > 1$, suggesting that improving the sensitivity enhances detectability.
+For demonstration purposes, we assume an integration time of 100,000 hours for measurements at 5 MHz intervals, in order to compare with the wide-band observation although, in practice, such a long observation is not feasible without tens to hundreds of antennae.
+We find that $2\ln B_{i,0}$ is greater than 5 for all models except PMFs (see Table.~\ref{tab:cond2_logz}).
+This result indicates that the degradation in detectability is primarily due to sensitivity. \syv{Under the foreground and noise assumptions adopted in this study, our results demonstrate that sufficiently sensitive observations at only a few limited frequency channels can robustly detect the global 21 cm signal despite the presence of bright foreground emission.}